Harold Egbert Camping

 31 Then Jesus said to those Jews who believed Him, "If you abide in My word, you are My disciples indeed.
 32 And you shall know the truth, and the truth shall make you free."
 (John 8:31-32)

 The truth is that the events Jesus said must happen have not happened and not all of them can for quite some time.

-The words of Jesus verify that He could not return on May 21, 2011 and He did not (and He cannot come at all in 2011 if one also looks at certain prophetic scriptures in Daniel; for details, please see Can the Great Tribulation Begin in 2011, 2012, or 2013?).
+The words of Jesus verify that He could not return on May 21, 2011 and He did not (and He cannot come at all in 2011 if one also looks at certain prophetic scriptures in Daniel; for details, please see When Can the Great Tribulation Begin?)

 And while Jesus absolutely will return, and Christians will meet Him in the air (1 Thessalonians 4:17), many of the signs that Jesus specifically gave (including the Great Tribulation) have not happened yet.
 People need to heed what the Bible says and not be swayed by those who make biblically impossible claims from their own calculations and imaginations.